Expand the section navigation mobile menu

 Fund Signing Authority: Each payment authorization must be signed by an authorized fund signer.
 Departments must authorize signers by completing signature cards and submitting those signature cards to the Accounts Payable department.
 For more information, see OU AP&P #200 Authorized Signers.

-Payment Voucher (PV): Final form required to process payments for Direct Purchases, Purchase Orders, Reimbursements and Honoraria.
+Payment Voucher (“PV”): Final form required to process payments for Direct Purchases, Purchase Orders, Reimbursements and Honoraria.
+A payment voucher should only be used if the supplier will not accept the P-Card.

-Professional Services: Professional Services are infrequent, technical, or unique functions performed by IC’s or consultants whose occupation is the rendering of such services.
+Professional Services: Professional Services are technical or unique functions performed by ICs or consultants whose occupation is the rendering of such services.
 A Professional Services Contract may be made with a partnership, firm, corporation, or individual.

-Purchase Requisition (PR): A document from the originating department, authorizing the Purchasing department to procure goods or services.
-Persons authorizing PR’s must have appropriate Commitment Authority and Fund Signing Authority.
+Purchase Requisition (“PR”): A document from the originating department, authorizing the Purchasing department to procure goods or services.
+Persons authorizing PRs must have appropriate Purchasing Authority and Fund Signing Authority.

-Purchasing Card (P-Card): University credit card used for procurement of goods and services for which transactions are $5,000 or less.
+Purchasing Card (“P-Card”): University credit card used for procurement of goods and services for which transactions are $10,000 or less.
 Restrictions apply.
 See OU AP&P #1020 Purchasing Card Procedures.
+This is also the preferred method of payment for a Purchase Order.

-Reimbursement: A method of repayment to employees for necessary out-of-pocket expenditures in amounts up to and including $500.
+Reimbursement: A method of repayment to employees for necessary out-of-pocket expenditures up to and including $500.
+The $500 is for the full reimbursement not per individual item.

 University Funds: Funds available for spending from any of the University’s fund groups, or money held by the University in its bank accounts.

-University Purchasing Department (Purchasing): The University department responsible for procurement of goods and services.
-It is Purchasing’s responsibility to handle all aspects of the procurement process, including identifying and developing sources; assisting departments in developing specifications; soliciting bids, quotations and proposals; negotiating Contracts; and interacting with vendors.
+University Purchasing Department (“Purchasing”): The University department responsible for procurement of goods and services.
+It is Purchasing’s responsibility to handle all aspects of the procurement process, including identifying and developing sources; assisting departments in developing specifications; soliciting bids, quotations and proposals; negotiating contracts; and interacting with suppliers.

 PROCEDURES: